alikro2000/Jerome/README.md

 "Jerome" is A 2D platformer game where you control 2 players and they both must reach the goal in order for you to win the game.
 The screen is vertically divided in 2 sections and each player is located in one.
 They both move in the same direction & jump simultaneously but you can switch to control only one for a limited time.

+## Game Logic

+You have 2 players that move in the same direction.
+You win a level if both of your players reach a WinArea, and you lose if they don't.
+In some levels, the platforms for the players differ and you have to switch to control only one of them.
+But each player has only a limited amount of time to be controled on its own.
+A player whose time runs out, cannot move any more and the level restarts.

 ## Development Tools

 The tools I used to develop this during the jam: